 Our actors average around 1,000 miles a week traveling the country to entertain young audiences.

-Our company is owned by an Emmy winning Actor.
+Our company was founded in 2003 and is owned by an Emmy winning Actor.

 Our programs have been seen around the country and across the world!